 It is not uncommon for clients to raise they are frustrated with how the executor of a will is administrating a deceased person’s estate.

 These complaints typically arise from beneficiaries to a Will, being the category of person who benefits under the will.
 Before dealing with these issues, it is necessary to understand the nature of the executor of will, their position, and the responsibilities this position demands.

 An individual referred to as the “testator” is the person who writes the will, or has someone draft a will on their behalf.
-During the creation of this will, the testator will generally (not always) appoint as a person as “executor”.
-In the event the testator passes away, it is the executor’s responsibility and duty to administer the estate or allocate the money and assets of the estate to the proper persons.
+During the creation of this will, the testator will generally (not always) appoint a person as “executor”.
+In the event the testator passes away, it is the executor’s responsibility and duty to administer the estate or allocate the money and assets an executor of the estate to the proper persons.
 If the testator is alive, changing which person or persons are executors is quite simple, involving a simple amendment to the will.

-If the situation warrants that the executor is removed from their position, an application can be made to the Supreme Court of Queensland seeking an order that the executor is removed and replaced by another person.
+If the situation warrants that the executors is removed from their position, an application can be made to the Supreme Court of Queensland seeking an order that the executor is removed and replaced by another person.
 However, due to the timely nature involved in court proceedings, and the reluctance of the Court to interfere in the deceased person’s estates, there is a large time period

-where an executor may remedy their actions.
+where an executors may remedy their actions.